BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 It reminded me of the wisdom of everyone's favorite human grumpy cat:

 ![A quote of Ron Swanson from the show Parks and Recreation.
 'Never half-ass two things, whole-ass one thing'.](./ronswanson.jpg)

 It makes no sense for me to do YouTube for any reason that requires many views, because it highly correlates with the amount of time I have to put in, time that I would rather directly put into the game.
-Maybe once my games become profitable, I might consider spreading out, when I reach a state where I could hire someone to do this for me, but I remain kinda doubtful about this.
+Maybe once my games become profitable, I might consider spreading out, when I reach a state where I could hire someone to do this for me, but I remain somewhat doubtful about this.

 At least for now, it makes more sense to make my game as good as possible, to increase the odds of proper influencers picking it up.
 Even if I could magically